-The Wentworth Park Sporting Complex Trust has its legislative base within sections 92 and 93 of the Crown Lands Act 1989, which authorises the Minister for Lands and Water to establish and name a Reserve Trust, appoint it as trustee of specified reserves, and constitute the Trust as a corporation.
+The Wentworth Park Sporting Complex Trust has its legislative base within sections 92 and 93 of the Crown Lands Act 1989, which authorises the Minister responsible for Crown Lands to establish and name a Reserve Trust, appoint it as trustee of specified reserves, and constitute the Trust as a corporation.

-The Trust Board Members are appointed by the Minister for Lands and Water under section 93 of Crown Lands Act 1989 which specifies that a Trust Board shall consist of at least three, but not more than seven members as well as any Ex-Officio members representing organisations as the Minister for Lands and Water may appoint.
+The Trust Board Members are appointed by the Minister responsible for Crown Lands under section 93 of Crown Lands Act 1989 which specifies that a Trust Board shall consist of at least three, but not more than seven members as well as any Ex-Officio members representing organisations as the Minister responsible for Crown Lands may appoint.